preetsb/Stats-Model-Project/README.md

 ## Results
 The quality of the APIs were similar but Foursquare does have more detailed data since they crowdsource from it's Swarm app where you 'check-in'.
 Yelp, since it is primarily used for reviewing places, has less detailed data but it does have better categories than Foursquare.
 Foursquare appears to classify anywhere with food as a restaurant (including bakeries and cafes) while Yelp only classifies as restaurants as places with a sit-down or takeout option for food.

 Yelp is more up-to-date since it is used more than Foursquare, but Foursquare has more detailed location data.
 Either way it can not provide any truly useful insights in this case without more information.
-The correlation between distance and bike usage was low.
+The relatively simple Linear Regression model used did not show much of a correlation between distance and bike usage.

 ## Challenges
  There were the usual challenges that come with a project like this while learning.
 My first parsing of the CityBikes data did not provide distance from _each_ bike station but just gave too much information because it was giving me distance from every bike station.
 With some assistance I fixed that got more useful information.